You're the woman or man who shows up, serves, gives and smiles. You are strong, dependable, faithful, helpful, and steady.

 Perfection was never the requirement.
 The invitation is simply to stop hiding and begin where you are.

 The hiding is human nature.
-The man who leads powerfully and feels entirely alone — he is in these pages.
+If you are a man who leads, serves, provides, and still feels alone inside the role everyone depends on, you will recognize yourself here too.
 Several of the most passionate responses to this book have come from men who didn't expect to see themselves here.
-They did and screenshotted and shared page after page.
+They did and screenshotted and shared page after page that resonated.

-— so they can heal and not spend the rest of their lives hiding and performing out of fear.
+100% of every sale funds therapy access for child sexual abuse survivors in the Caribbean — so more people can heal without spending the rest of their lives hiding and performing out of fear.